 There is an inconsistency between the level of HR accessible and the level required to meet the medicinal services needs of the populace.
-Sadly, this is not surely understood among clients of the health care system, who, regularly treacherously blame healthcare providers for not giving fitting and timely medicinal services.
+Sadly, this is not surely understood among clients of the health care system, who, regularly treacherously blame healthcare providers for not giving a fitting and timely medicinal services.

-It is the ideal opportunity for healthcare system to build up the key supportive networks after that each medical professional can depend, with standards and references helping every expert to properly satisfy their works.
+It is the ideal opportunity for the healthcare system to build up the key supportive networks after that each medical professional can depend, with standards and references helping every expert to properly satisfy their works.
 These central frameworks must take into account the formation of social network ready to make positive practice situations and discover answers to three vital issues: the requirement for HR, the conduct of medicinal services experts at their place of business and the phenomenon of the relocation of these experts.

 To this end, the government administration has an obligation to put resources into HR and focus on their training, supporting and guaranteeing the faithfulness of these experts after that the change of the nature of healthcare provision and the efficiency of the diverse branches depends on.

 Morocco on the way to Universal Health Coverage